Outlook: Top 10 business issues for small carriers

 Here's Rajkovacz’s list of 10 critical issues facing micro and small motor carriers.

-No. 1: ELDs and HOS—The ELD mandate isn’t going away.
+No. 1: ELDs and HOS — The ELD mandate isn’t going away.
 Many seem to expect significant HOS reforms; that won’t happen.
-In my opinion, there’ll be minor tweaking of the rules.
+In my opinion, there’ll be a minor tweaking of the rules.
 Small carriers serving customers who continue to abuse time with excessive loading/unloading delays probably should “fire” those customers and find other opportunities.
 While many drivers don’t think there’s a “driver shortage,” there’s definitely a “capacity crunch” (not enough trucks for available freight demands).

-No. 2: Cost of liability insurance—This is building into a critical issue for small carriers.
+No. 2: Cost of liability insurance — This is building into a critical issue for small carriers.
 Rates have doubled; even tripled, for some.
 There are numerous factors, not least the massive jury verdicts resulting from truck crashes (often where the driver/carrier is not at fault).
 Regardless of the fault, in the Federal Motor Carrier Safety Administration’s (FMCSA’s) CSA program, that data is being used by underwriters at renewal time.
-Having poor roadside inspections will also result in higher premiums or even cancellation.
+Having poor roadside inspections will also result in higher premiums or even cancellations.

-No. 3: CSA— While not a sexy topic, the current way data is accumulated and measured is being misused by insurance underwriters for the purpose of jacking up rates or denying coverage altogether—even when there’s no history of crashes.
-Hopefully, current leadership at FMCSA will implement many necessary changes.
+No. 3: CSA — While not a sexy topic, the current way data is accumulated and measured is being misused by insurance underwriters for the purpose of jacking up rates or denying coverage altogether—even when there’s no history of crashes.
+Hopefully, the current leadership at FMCSA will implement any necessary changes.

-No. 9: Economy—Going great presently, but there are clouds on the horizon, especially with a presidential election year looming in 2020.
+No. 9: The economy is going great presently, but there are clouds on the horizon, especially with a presidential election year looming in 2020.
 Markets always get spooked by uncertainty.
 I don’t think this is much of an issue right now for most small truckers, but that could obviously change.
 This could easily become issue #1 if the economy began to show signs of weakness.

 This year promises to bring electric and fuel cell-powered trucks into the market.
 In my view, they should pay the same fees everyone else does, even if that means a VMT fee for those types of vehicles.